 Our clinic and clinical rooms have been cleared to remove all non-essential items to assist with effective cleaning throughout the day.
 The team working each day will ensure that surfaces frequently touched including but not limited to chairs, doors, sinks, toilets, light switches are wiped and sanitised regularly throughout the day.
 Covers will be removed from physiotherapy plinths for ease of cleaning and towels will of course be changed between patients.
 For face-to face Pilates classes we will ask clients to bring their own pillows and a towel and mat if they have one.
 Our mats will be cleaned between classes.
 At the end of each face to face physiotherapy session physiotherapists will wipe all surfaces with a suitable disinfectant spray; this includes weights or gym equipment accessed by patients.
 Staff and patients will be asked to clean their hands upon arrival at the clinic with soap and water for 20 seconds and dry thoroughly following the guidance on hand cleaning.
 Of course, physiotherapists will clean their hands between patients or after teaching a class.

 The government have published guidance on appropriate personal protective equipment.
-We are an outpatient setting working with asymptomatic individuals, so our physiotherapists do not need full PPE.
-Physiotherapists treating face-to-face will wear single use gloves, aprons and face masks.
+We are an outpatient setting working with asymptomatic individuals, so our physiotherapists do not need full PPE but will take adequate precaution.
+Physiotherapists treating face-to-face will wear single use gloves and face masks.

 Through an assessment process we will ask questions about your problem, your lifestyle and your medical history.
 We will then perform an examination that may include an assessment of your range of motion and movements, a functional movement examination, an evaluation of strength and postural analysis.
 We need to understand what is happening so that we can provide an accurate diagnosis from which to formulate targeted goals and a customised treatment plan for how we can help you.
 Treatment may include the prescription of exercises and stretches with supporting photos and / or videos, support for self-joint mobilisation and self-directed soft tissue treatment techniques, a rehabilitation plan to follow in your own environment and education on the specific injury or condition.
 Where appropriate we can help to train another person to assist you with exercises or stretches and /or taping techniques.

 Through our COVID screening tool we will identify if you are currently experiencing symptoms of COVID-19, if you have tested positive for COVID-19 or if you are waiting for a test result and if someone you live with has symptoms, is waiting for a test result or has tested positive for COVID-19.
+We also ask if you have been contacted by NHS test and trace and told to self isolate for up to 10 days.
 If any of these apply to you a face-to-face appointment should not be booked.
 We will also work within isolation guidelines for those travelling into the UK from abroad.

 To reduce the transmission of the virus within our clinic we will not be providing any refreshments to clients.
 We ask you to please bring a bottle of water with you when you attend.